-To be considered for admission in the master of science in anatomy program, you must have a B.A. or B.S. or complete the requirements for a degree before enrollment.
+To be considered for admission to the master of science in anatomy program, you must have a B.A. or B.S. or complete the requirements for a degree before enrollment.
 The degree should be in the biological or physical sciences; however, applicants with non-science degrees will be considered if they have a strong science background.
+The bachelor's degree must be from a regionally accredited institution.

-Applicants must supply results of the Medical College Admission Test (MCAT), Graduate Record Examination (GRE) or Dental Admissions Test (DAT) with their application.
+Applicants have the option to supply results of the Medical College Admission Test (MCAT), Graduate Record Examination (GRE) or Dental Admissions Test (DAT) with their application.
 Test scores more than three years old are not accepted.

-The courses below are required for admission; you may apply while coursework is in progress.
+The courses below are required for admission to the teaching track; you may apply while coursework is in progress.

 - Biology/zoology - 8 semester hours with lab